 How to scale up without losing your company culture

-Scaling up without losing a healthy company culture can be challenging for every business, large or small.
-Challenging, but not impossible.
+Scaling up without losing a healthy organisational culture can be challenging for every business, large or small.
+Organisational culture change is challenging, but not impossible.

 A recent study from the National Bureau of Economic Research revealed that 85% of business executives believe that culture widely influences decisions and actions within a company, and that unhealthy culture leads to unethical behaviour.
 The same survey showed that 9 out of 10 CFOs think that by improving their company culture they will also increase their company’s value and performance.
 However, culture change is still a pending subject for many leaders today.
 In a recent Achievers survey, 45% of employees admitted that their leaders are very little, or not committed at all to culture-building and that they don’t feel heard or valued.
 That’s why focusing on building an open and honest culture is paramount to the success of business scale-ups.

-Scaling up a business is all about People, Strategy, Execution, and Cash.
-If you get the right people (A-Players) on the right seats, they will take care of the execution, and cash will be guaranteed.
+Scaling up a business is all about Vision, Strategy and Execution.
+If you get the right people (A-Players) in the right seats, they will take care of the execution, and cash will be guaranteed.
 Your company’s culture should be in service of your strategy.
 To build a great culture every single member of your team has to be aligned with your company’s purpose, your strategy, your core values, and your goals.
-That also means getting rid of the people that are holding you back (Toxic A’s) and bring in new people who share your beliefs.
+That also means managing your employee engagement; getting rid of the people that are holding you back (Toxic A’s) and bring in new people who share your passion for the vision.

 How can you change your company culture?

-To transform your company culture and scale up your business, you need to get to grips with the existing culture.
+To transform into a new culture and scale up your business, you need to get to grips with the existing culture.
+What new behaviours do you need?
 Are you promoting an environment of praise and recognition?
 Have you built a workplace culture in which everyone feels safe to speak their mind and say what they think?
 In 2018, LinkedIn conducted a survey in which 65% of people admitted they would rather getting lower wages than dealing with a bad work environment.
 By choosing to ignore the importance of a positive culture, you could be losing the best talent, or favouring the toxic one.
 Hence you will fail in your race towards growth.
 Let’s face it, building a company culture can be a hard challenge to overcome, especially when there are so many behaviours and patterns ingrained within the team.
 It takes focus and practice, but it will reward you with an increase in productivity and growth.